 Four Wisdom Tooth Impactions and What They Mean

-Lower mandibular third molar impaction Source: Lesion, CC-Zero, via Wikimedia Commons |
+Source: Lesion, CC-Zero, via Wikimedia Commons

-Mesial Impaction
+(1) Mesial Tooth Impaction

-Vertical Impaction
+(2) Vertical Tooth Impaction

 If a vertically impacted wisdom tooth does need removing, it’s because it’s pushing against the underside of the molar in front or the bones at the back of the mouth.
 These are difficult to remove and often result in damage to the surrounding teeth and bone areas.
 It’s rare for a vertical impaction to be this serious, though.

-Distal Impaction
+(3) Distal Tooth Impaction

-If it’s almost pointing towards 0 degrees, it will erupt as normal but will always have a slight incline.
-It will fit in the mouth and dentists will normally give it a year or two before they make a decision on whether they need to remove it.
+If it's almost pointing towards 0 degrees, it will erupt as normal but will always have a slight incline.
+It will fit in the mouth, and dentists will normally give it a year or two before they make a decision on whether they need to remove it.

-Horizontal Impaction
+(4) Horizontal Tooth Impaction

 The difficulties presented by this impaction are the surgery and the fact the dentist can’t see it apart from with an x-ray.
 It takes a lot of skill to complete this type of wisdom tooth removal without causing trauma to the surrounding area.

-Make sure you always use an experienced dental surgeon for this kind of procedure to minimise the damage caused to the surrounding area.
+If wisdom teeth removal surgery has been recommended, you should be thoroughly informed about what will happen during the procedure.
+Make sure you always use an experienced dental surgeon for this kind of procedure to minimize the damage caused to the surrounding area.

-If wisdom teeth removal surgery has been recommended, you should be thoroughly informed of what will happen during the procedure.
-Don’t be afraid to ask questions, and if you don’t feel comfortable with your dental surgeon, remember you can always walk away and find another one!
+Don't be afraid to ask questions, and if you don't feel comfortable with your dental surgeon, remember you can always walk away and find another one!

-Medical References
+Medical Reference

 - MacGregor, A.J.
 The impacted lower wisdom tooth.
 Oxford University Press, 1985, ISBN 0192614053.